gpbl/isomorphic500/README.md

 ##### Loading state

-When a route is loading (e.g. waiting for the API response), the store attaches the `isLoading` property to the route object.
-The Application component will in this case render a Loader.
+When a route is loading (e.g. waiting for the API response), the store set the `isLoading` property to the route object.
+The Application component will then render a Loader until the route is finished to load.

 ##### Route errors